iamwavecut/ct-mend/README.md

 ```

 #### Boring details, worth mentioning
 To not deal with too much or too little boilerplate code I decided to try scaffolding my project from [golang-templates/seed](https://github.com/golang-templates/seed).
-It's a good starting point for the small projects.
+It's a good starting point for small projects.

-I've created `storage.Adapter` interface to abstract business from storage, two adapters included:
+I've created a `storage.Adapter` interface to abstract business from storage, two adapters included:
-- SQLIte v3 _(default)_
+- SQLite v3 _(default)_
 - MongoDB

 HTTP Server is listening on `:8443` by default.
-TLS certificates are generated during `make generate` and, off course, on the docker container build, and getting embedded into binary to not be easily accessible in container.
+TLS certificates are generated during `make generate` and, of course, on the docker container build and getting embedded into binary to not be easily accessible in the container.

 ##### Testing
 To be honest, there is not much to test on the go side, because it relies on `stdlib` and well-tested 3'rd party components.
-MongoDB driver is hard to test, in particular, as every move must be mocked and it's a lot of work, comparable with all the code test in volume.
-The only reasonable unit test I made is HTTP handlers test, which may be run by `make test` and yet, it lacks of test-cases.
+MongoDB driver is hard to test, in particular, as every move must be mocked and it's a lot of work, comparable with a whole code test in efforts.
+The only reasonable unit test I made is the HTTP handlers test, which may be run by `make test` and yet, it lacks negative test cases.

 Instead, I made integration testing easier.
 I created another executable - `client`.
 In fact, its parsing [resources/api.http](resources/api.http) and executing every request found, printing the result to log.
 As an alternative, you may use Jetbrains HTTP client to test API using provided [resources/api.http](resources/api.http) file.
 It also comes with tests bundled.